 Here is a simple example of a quarter note roll.
 Let’s say my “Sweet Spot” is 16th notes at around 120 BPM (Allegro).
 To maintain that “Sweet Spot” the underlying pulse (alternating hands) needs to be adjusted based on the tempo.

-I’m sure at some point, one of my teachers told be about underlying pulse.
+I’m sure at some point, one of my percussion teachers told be about underlying pulse.
 But I wasn’t paying attention.
 I just adjusted my roll speeds (trial and error) without fully understanding what I was doing.
-Now I will look at the tempo and make an informed decision about what underlying pulse will produce a smooth consistent closed buzz roll.
+Now I will carefully look at the tempo and make an informed decision about what underlying pulse will produce a smooth consistent closed buzz roll.

 I have included an expanded list of exercises to help develop a closed buzz roll.
 Feel free to make up your own variations.
 A consistent buzz roll is essential to becoming a good drum set player and percussionist.
 Not being able to produce a smooth sustained roll would be like a brass player not being able to hold a smooth sustained long tone.
 Also do NOT overlook practicing at different dynamic levels.
 So get your “Buzz On” and find your “Sweet Spot” by practicing these exercises and developing a closed buzz roll.